 Hundreds of early childhood programs in Ontario use HiMama in their licensed child care centres to meet expectations set out in How Does Learning Happen?
 Every program will apply HiMama in different ways to enable them to provide environments and experiences for children that align to the four foundations of belonging, well-being, engagement, and expression.
 How you use HiMama in your own program depends on the unique circumstances of your community, families, educators and children.
 However, we have provided some guidance on how HiMama will enable your early childhood program to meet the expectations set out by the four foundations based on feedback from early childhood programs using HiMama.

-f you would like to learn more about how HiMama can be applied in your programs to meet expectations of the Ministry of Education as set out in How Does Learning Happen? please contact us and one of our Community Advisors will be more than happy to speak with you.
+Would like to learn more about how HiMama’s childcare app can be applied in your programs to meet expectations of the Ministry of Education as set out in How Does Learning Happen?
+Please contact us and one of our Community Advisors will be more than happy to speak with you.

 Much of the information provided here is from the Ontario Ministry of Education document, How Does Learning Happen Document?
 Ontario’s Pedagogy for the Early Years